-The proposed budget for FY2020-21 expenditures totals \$27.4 million; representing an increase of \$0.8 million (3%) from the prior year budget.
+The adopted budget for FY2020-21 expenditures totals \$26.9 million; representing an increase of \$0.5 million (2%) from the prior year budget.

-The Personnel Services budget for FY2020-21 is \$12.6 million.
-This is 3.8% higher than the current FY2019-20 budget with significant factors being PERS, health care, and the annual COLA.
-It is important to note that Personnel Services costs make up 73% of the General Fund budget and 40% of the total city budget.
+The Personnel Services budget for FY2020-21 is \$12.1 million.
+This is 3.5% reduction from the FY2019-20 budget with significant factors being the elimination of backfill positions that were in place for succession planning.
+It is important to note that Personnel Services costs make up 71% of the General Fund budget and 38% of the total city budget.

 Materials and Services expenses are those expenses incurred during the normal course of conducting the business of the City.
 Items included in this category are professional contract services, supplies, utilities, and property and liability insurance.
-The total Materials and Services expenses for the proposed budget for the General Fund are \$2.5 million, up about 7% from the FY2019-20 budget.
+The Materials and Services budget for FY2020-21 is \$7.1 million.
+This is a 4.8% increase from the FY2019-20 budget.